Menu

 Credit Western Mining History, early miners in the San Juan Mountains, c.
 1870s

 Before the mid 1800s, Colorado mining towns were nonexistent.
-The untapped land was merely an open, unclaimed swath of pristine peaks rising between wild western territories.
-White settlers certainly made their way through these rugged mountains on the way to kinder terrain, but few had good reasons to establish settlements within them until 1859, via Rocky Mountain PBS.
+The untapped land was home the original people known as the Ute, who migrated with the hunting season across this wild western territory.
+White settlers had made their way through these rugged mountains on the way to kinder terrain, but few had good reasons to establish settlements until 1859, via Rocky Mountain PBS.

 When the California Gold Rush was in full pickaxe-swing in 1849, prospectors certainly couldn’t ignore these massive snowcaps on their way to the West Coast.
 So after Cali’s rush faded, its metal heads quickly set their sights on the Rockies.
 In 1861, due to the insistence of the gold diggers, the mineral-rich area joined the territories as Colorado— meaning, “colored red” in Spanish.